ctkelley/SIAMFANLEquations.jl/docs/src/index.md

 This is the same story as it was for scalar equations, 'ceptin for the linear algebra.
-The linear solvers for this chapter are the matrix factorizations that live in Julia/LAPACK/SuiteSparse.
+The linear solvers for this chapter are the matrix factorizations that live in LinearAlgebra, SuiteSparse, or BandedMatrices.

-The examples in this chapter use the core codes directly.

 ### Nonlinear systems with iterative linear solvers: Chapter 3